-Group Field Description Fields required to The fields described in this section provide the information necessary for this Jira connect to the Jira ALM instance to connect to the Jira Server. system These are the only fields required to set up the Jira ALM instance.
+Group Field Description Fields required to connect to the Jira system The fields described in this section provide the information necessary for this Jira ALM instance to connect to the Jira Server.
+These are the only fields required to set up the Jira ALM instance.
 (All remaining fields on this tab are optional when creating the instance.)
 Once you have supplied values for these fields, you can use the Test Connection to determine whether your configuration successfully connects to the Jira Server.
-If not, ensure that you have entered a valid value each field.
-The connection is also tested when you attempt to save the instance.
-Important • For a description of the prerequisites needed to help ensure a successful connection, see the "Prerequisites for Configuring the Jira Connector" section in the "Code Insight Installation & Configuration Guide".
+If not, ensure that you have entered a valid value each field. ted when you attempt to save the instance. successful connection, se ion of the prerequisites needed to help ensure a e the "Prerequisites for Configuring the Jira Connector" ht Installation & Configuration Guide".
 ALM Instance Name (Required) Enter a name for the Jira ALM instance.
 The name must be unique among all other Jira ALM instances defined in your Code Insight installation.
 JIRA Server URL (Required) Enter the URL of the Jira server to connect to.
-Provide the URL in the format http(s):<serverName_or_ipAddress>.
-Authentication Type (Required) Select the type of Jira deployment at your site: Jira (On Cloud): Basic HTTP-Jira is deployed on the Cloud Jira Server.
+Provide the URL in the format http(s): <servername_or_ipaddress>.</servername_or_ipaddress> Authentication Type (Required) Select the type of Jira deployment at your site: Jira (On Cloud): Basic HTTP-Jira is deployed on the Cloud Jira Server.
 You must provide a Jira user name and API token in the Jira Username and Jira Password/API Token fields, respectively.
-On Premise: Basic Auth-Your site uses an onpremise Jira Server and Data Center that requires a Jira user name and password in the Jira Username and Jira Password/API Token fields, respectively, as credentials.
+On Premise: Basic Auth-Your site uses an on- premise Jira Server and Data Center that requires a Jira user name and password in the Jira Username and Jira Password/API Token fields, respectively, as credentials.
 On Premise Jira: Bearer Token-Your site uses an on-premise Jira Server and Data Center that requires a personal access token (PAT) in the Jira Password/API Token field as credentials.
 (No Jira Username value is required.)

-Table 8-7 • ALM Tab (cont.)
+Table D-7 • ALM Tab (cont.)

-Group Field Description Use the following fields to Authentication Type . provide the credentials needed for the selected For a successful connection, ensure that the specified user is a valid user on the Jira Server.
+Group Field Description

+Use the following fields to provide the credentials needed for the selected ${f Authentication Type}.$

+For a successful connection, ensure that the specified user is a valid user on the Jira Server.
 Additionally, make sure that the user has full access to the URL instance specified for the Jira Server.
-This is particularly important if Captcha or Single Sign-On is enabled on the server. onnection, the user is automatically designated as the sue created from this instance.
+This is particularly important if Captcha or Single Sign-On is enabled on the server.

+Note • After a successful connection, the user is automatically designated as the reporter of the each Jira issue created from this instance.

 JIRA Username (Required for Jira (On Cloud): Basic HTTP and On Premise: Basic Auth) Enter the user name for the Jira user.

-JIRA Password/API Token (Required) Enter the appropriate value based on the Authentication Type selection: • For "Jira (On Cloud): Basic HTTP"-Enter the API token associated with the user name. • For "On Premise: Basic Auth"-Enter the password associated with the user name.
-For "On Premise: Bearer Token"-Enter the user's personal access token (PAT).
-Jira project for the instance es the Jira project (on the Jira server) with which any s instance will be associated.
-Default Project Key Provide a default value for the key that identifies the Jira project with which the Jira issues (created from this instance) will be associated.
+JIRA Password/API Token

+(Required) Enter the appropriate value based on the Authentication Type selection:

+- For "Jira (On Cloud): Basic HTTP"-Enter the API token associated with the user name. - For "On Premise: Basic Auth"-Enter the password associated with the user name. - For "On Premise: Bearer Token"-Enter the user's personal access token (PAT).

+Jira project for the instance

+The following field identifies the Jira project (on the Jira server) with which any Jira issue created from this instance will be associated.

+Default Project Key

+Provide a default value for the key that identifies the Jira project with which the Jira issues (created from this instance) will be associated.
 This value can be edited when a project is associated with the instance.

 This field is optional when configuring the instance (but is required when a Code Insight project is associated with this instance, as described in Associating the Project with an Application Life Cycle System to Create Work Items).

+Table D-7 ■ ALM Tab (cont.)